-Nobody told me about Lymphoedema
+Nobody warned me about Lymphoedema

 No-one told me that my cancer op might bring this on, but vague comments made me realise I had Lymphoedema.
 Later I found out that 40% of breast cancer survivors suffer, as we often have lymph nodes (which act as drains) removed during the op.

 Numerous visits to NHS Lymphoedema clinics, where they tried to fit me with compression garments which didn’t work, had me in despair.
 I even contemplated taking a Stanley knife and plunging it into my swollen limbs, to try and let out the fluid that was building up, causing pain and stretching my skin so all I could do was scratch.

-How I solved my problem
+Solving my problem

-I knew I was not alone.
-Lymphoedema seems almost forgotten, and there are thousands in the same boat.
+I knew I was not alone: Lymphoedema seems almost forgotten, and there are thousands in the same boat.

 I am NOT medically qualified